Mr Henry Chow, President Rabaul Town Council

 Next month this town will take another leap in its forward development by officially taking over from the Administration the management of the functions required to run and maintain this town.
 With the lessons learnt and experiences suffered through hostilities in this area, the new Rabaul Town Council is very sensitive to the needs of the people, and will make every endeavour to use all available resources and influences to make this town a good place in which to live by all its citizens.

+Transcript provided by George Oakes.
 Image of Rabaul, 1945 AWM #096796 with permission of the Australian War Memorial.
+Image of Rabaul, 1971 with permission of the National Library of Australia.